LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Introduction

-To bridge this gap, we propose a framework that grounds LLM reasoning into a Hierarchical variant of LTL on finite traces (LTL$_{f}$), denoted H-LTL$_{f}$, which significantly reduces the search space of multi-robot planning.
-By operating within a receding horizon loop, our system synthesizes high-level strategy with real-time perception, enabling robust execution in dynamic, human-centric environments, as shown in Fig.\ref{fig:overview_of_system}.
-Our main contributions are: \begin{itemize} \item We proposed a neuro-symbolic method for online dynamic multi-robot planning of long-horizon tasks in human-aware environments. \item We extend H-LTL$_{f}$ based formal planning from a static tool to a dynamic STAP engine via integrating it with RHP. \item We have built and validated the efficiency of our framework on a multi-robot dynamic human environment. \end{itemize}
+To bridge this gap, we propose a framework that grounds LLM reasoning into a hierarchical variant of LTL$_{f}$, denoted H-LTL$_{f}$, which significantly reduces the search space of multi-robot planning.
+By operating within a receding-horizon loop, our system synthesizes high-level strategy with real-time perception, enabling robust execution in dynamic, human-centric environments, as shown in Fig.~\ref{fig:overview_of_system}: Snapshot~1 triggers predictive replanning, and Snapshot~2 triggers safety halt and suffix switching.

+Our main contributions are: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item We propose a neuro-symbolic method for online dynamic multi-robot planning of long-horizon tasks in human-aware environments. \item We extend H-LTL$_{f}$ planning from single-robot leaf execution to strongly coupled cooperative STAP via a coalition-aware unified graph. \item We implement and validate our framework on multi-robot handover tasks in dynamic human-aware environments. \end{itemize}